History of WBAS

 The Society’s name was changed to include ‘Bushey’ in the early 1940’s to reflect the increasing number of members from that area.

 From the outset the Society’s members were anxious to exhibit their work.
 The first exhibition was held in 1922 and, apart from the war years, the Society has held a major exhibition every year since.

 The absence of a purpose-built art gallery in Watford was bemoaned by local councillors as early as 1936.
 Annual exhibitions were held at the Central Library, but with the focus of Watford moving to the High Street, and with the lack of parking, it was time for a change.
-In 1992 the Society moved its annual Spring Exhibition to the newly built Harlequin Shopping Centre, with its purpose-built Gallery above the Upper Mall.
+In 1992 the Society moved its annual Spring Exhibition to the newly built Harlequin Shopping Centre (now Intu Shopping Centre), with its purpose-built Gallery above the Upper Mall.